11 Amazing Bodies of Chicago P.D. Stars

 America Olivo

-America Olivo talked about working with stunt trainer Zoe Ball for the film Bitch Slap, with Fulle Circle Magazine.
+America Olivo talked about working with stunt trainer Zoe Ball for a film, with Fulle Circle Magazine.
 "Zoe was my coordinator and my trainer, and I'm indebted to her for making me look like I kick ass.
 She trained us on the weekends at her facility and really taught me a lot.
 I knew nothing about fighting before and have gained an appreciation for stunt work, fight scenes, and fight choreography.
 It was an absolute blast.
 She did a cameo as well of her own character.
 I recently saw her at the premiere of Whip It which she was just in, it was really sweet.
 She did such a great job in that."

 Nicole Ari Parker